 On the other hand, having information easily accessible also leads to finding mis-information.
 Everyone can share their thoughts and feedback online, which can lead to confusion about what’s factual and what isn’t—especially about senior living.

-Here are five common myths about senior living.
+Here are four common myths about senior living.

 Seniors lose their freedom when they move to senior living.